2 Japanese Killed in China's Dalian

 - Русский

-Beijing, June 3 (Jiji Press)--A 42-year-old Chinese national has been held over an incident in which two Japanese nationals were killed in the northeastern Chinese city of Dalian, local police said Tuesday.
+Beijing, June 3 (Jiji Press)--Two Japanese nationals have been killed in the northern Chinese city of Dalian, sources familiar with Japan-China relations said Tuesday.

-According to the Dalian police, the male suspect lives in Japan and was a business partner of the two Japanese nationals.
-The police suspect that a dispute over business cooperation may have led to the incident.

-The incident occurred May 23, and the man was detained by the police the following day.
-On May 25, the Chinese side informed the Japanese Consulate-General in Shenyang of the deaths.
+On May 25, local public security authorities informed the Japanese Consulate-General in Shenyang of their deaths.

-The two Japanese nationals were in China on a temporary entry permit, likely on a business trip to Dalian, according to sources.

-Local authorities gave an explanation on the matter to the bereaved families in Dalian, and the families have already left for Japan, the sources said.
+A suspect who appears to be a Chinese national has been detained.
+The authorities said that the killings were due to a business dispute between acquaintances.

+Details such as the ages of the victims are not known.
+No ideological background is believed to have motivated the incident, according to the sources.

 [Copyright The Jiji Press, Ltd.]